 Hemp is basically nature’s purifier.
-The plant rapidly captures carbon dioxide from the atmosphere and makes what we breathe much cleaner.
-In fact, for every tonne of hemp produced, 1.63 tonnes of carbon is removed from the air (which makes hemp a much more effective sequester of Carbon Dioxide than trees).
+The plant captures carbon dioxide from the atmosphere, quickly cleaning the air we breathe as a result.
+In fact, for every tonne of hemp produced, 1.63 tonnes of carbon is removed from the air, making hemp a much more effective sequester of carbon dioxide than trees.

 The yield of hemp is also incredibly fast, taking just four months to grow.
 This not only makes it easy for sustainable farmers to add it to their annual rotation, but also helps regenerate the soil, thanks to the nutrients contained within the hemp plant.
 And not only that, but since hemp roots can grow up to nine feet deep, the soil in which hemp grows will always be strengthened by its presence, even helping to restore damaged soil and grow a wider range of crops as a result!

 Hemp isn’t just good for the planet – it’s good for you as well!
 We’ve already had a brief look at how it’s used as a core cooking ingredient, but you can reap the benefits of hemp just as easily in other ways.
 This is especially true if you need to recharge, calm down, or are looking for relief from aches and pains.

 Of course, the big one for us is pure CBD oil, one of the most versatile products you can get from the hemp plant.
 Yes, there are plenty of ways to take CBD orally, which has been proved to provide relief for everything from anxiety to period pain.